autoplot/documentation/javadoc/org/das2/util/monitor/AlertNullProgressMonitor.md

+# org.das2.util.monitor.AlertNullProgressMonitor

-# org.das2.util.monitor.AlertNullProgressMonitorLike the NullProgressMonitor, but print to stderr when the task is
- taking a non-trivial amount of time.
+Like the NullProgressMonitor, but print to stderr when the task is taking a non-trivial amount of time.
 The NullProgressMonitor is used when the developer thinks that a task is trivial, so this should be used to verify.
 After one second, this will start dumping messages to stderr.

-AlertNullProgressMonitor( )
+# AlertNullProgressMonitor( )
 create a monitor.

-AlertNullProgressMonitor( String label ) create a monitor with the label.
+# AlertNullProgressMonitor( String label )
+create a monitor with the label.

 ***